Impact of CP violation searches at MOMENT experiment with sterile neutrinos: Introduction and Motivation

-MOMENT is a proposed short baseline neutrino oscillation experiment with a baseline of 150 km.
+MOMENT is a proposed medium baseline neutrino oscillation experiment with a baseline of 150 km.
 A detailed description of the experimental facility is provided in section~\ref{sec:experiment}.
-The matter effects arising from the interaction of neutrinos with the matter potential as they propagate through it are negligible in context with the long baseline neutrino experiments.
+The matter effects arising from the interaction of neutrinos with the matter potential as they propagate through it are negligible in comparison to the long baseline neutrino experiments.
 As a result, the fake CP violation scenarios arising from matter terms can be avoided in the MOMENT.
 The comparative analysis for the precise measurement of delta CP phase has been made among MOMENT, T2K, NO$\nu$A, T2HK, T2HKK, and DUNE where it has been discussed that MOMENT can significantly improve the bounds over $\delta_{CP}$~\cite{Tang:2019wsv}.
 Furthermore, the effect of non-standard interactions and their effect over the CP phase has been looked at in references(~\cite{Blennow:2015cmn,Bakhti:2016prn,Tang:2017qen,Tang:2019wsv}).
+In paper~\cite{Tang:2018rer}, authors investigated the invisible decays of the third neutrino mass eigenstate for MOMENT.
+The benefits of $\rm {MOMENT}$ like beams with opaque detector are explored in~\cite{Tang:2020xoy}.
 To the best of our knowledge, the effect of sterile neutrinos in the MOMENT facility is not been studied to a much large extent.
 In this work, we look at the influence of sterile neutrino over the precise measurement of the fundamental CP phase.
 This work aims to study the capabilities of the MOMENT experiment and put it into context in the global experimental effort in neutrino physics.

 This motivates us to study the physics potential of MOMENT experiment in the presence of a hypothetical right-handed eV scale sterile neutrino.
 We present a detailed discussion of the behavior of the 4-flavor transition probabilities and understand the bird's eye view of CP trajectory curves in the standard 3-flavor scheme and extend it to our framework of the 3+1 flavor scheme.
 We perform a prospective study addressing the CP violation sensitivities and look at the degeneracies among different CP phases.